rob-mosher/form-toolbox-app/README.md

     UUID id PK "Primary Key"
     BOOLEAN isDeleted "For soft-delete"
     STRING name
-    JSONB schema "Contains the custom schema that each Template utilizes, adhered to by each Form" }
+    JSONB schemaJSON "Contains the custom schema that each Template utilizes, adhered to by each Form" }

 Template ||--o{ Form : "has many"